dominique-vassard/docker-training/a-clairvoyant-app/README.md

-# Part 2: A clairvoyant application
+# Part 2: A claivoyant application

 ## Goal
 We're going to build a very simple application that telles the future given an astrological sign.